AnggaR96s/Reforestation/README.md

-## Why did the octopus beat the shark in a fight?
-Because it was well armed.
+## Two satellites decided to get married.
+The wedding wasn't much, but the reception was incredible.